xbmc/Kore/README.md

 2. To run the local tests see [README](https://github.com/xbmc/Kore/blob/master/app/src/test/README.md)
 3. To run the instrumented tests see [README](https://github.com/xbmc/Kore/blob/master/app/src/androidTest/README.md)

-We currently use [travis-ci](https://travis-ci.org/xbmc/Kore/) to automatically build and run the local tests for each pull request.
+We use [GitHub Actions](https://github.com/xbmc/Kore/actions) to automatically build and run the local tests for each pull request.

 ## Using Docker